Why some employee forums fail (and how to change that)

 • The unions are active and feeling powerful.
 As a result, many unions are putting pressure on employers to formally recognise them.
 Setting up or revamping an employee consultative forum instead is a sensible option for many.

-• Employees are unsettled, many in new roles, constant change, cost of living crisis, strikes are impacting outside of work.
+• Employees are unsettled, many in new roles, with constant change, the cost of living crisis, and strikes are impacting them outside of work.
 Employee Representatives have often been used for communication, to listen to the employee ‘pulse’, letting the leadership know of where the challenges may lie.

 Our experience: why employee forums fail